I am going to identify four rough categories of principle. There may be other categories, and the categories may overlap.

 Some people think that all systems within an enterprise or ecosystem should have a common look and feel.
 This is a bit like insisting that all the rooms in your house should be painted the same colour, from the kitchen to the bedrooms.
 Feng Shui practitioners preach the opposite idea; they say that a building should have different zones, with different "look and feel".
 They then have some complicated rules associating different colours with different compass points, which we don't need to go into here.

 In some cases, there are strong reasons for making systems look and feel different.
-An airline doesn't want the systems used by its pilots to resemble the systems used by its accountants.
+When a pilot is flying a plane, it's probably not a good idea for the flight controls to operate in the same way as the accounting system she uses on the ground for submitting her expenses.
 A system may even have a different look and feel according to context, thus a database operator may be presented with a different interface when working with the live database, forcing her to slow down and consider every action twice.

 Style often originates with arbitrary choices or one person's aesthetic preferences.
 Someone once thought it would be a good idea to have X for cut and V for paste, but it could equally have been two other letters.
 But nowadays users are so accustomed to X and V for cut and paste, that it would be perverse for a designer to use any other letters.